DataDog/documentation/content/en/synthetics/troubleshooting/_index.md

 #### I am having issues with a CSS pointer property

 Automated browsers do not support emulating the CSS `pointer` media feature.
-Due to this, synthetics browser tests have `pointer: none` for all tests and devices (laptop/tablet/mobile).
+Browser tests have `pointer: none` for all tests and devices (laptop, tablet, or mobile).

 ## API and browser tests